tavareshugo/publication_Otero2022_PhloemPoleAtlas/README.md

 # Code for analysis of scRNA-seq data of phloem ring

-The file structure is as follows:
+Assuming full pipeline is run, the file structure is as follows:

 - `data`: contains all the data needed for the project
   - `raw`: the raw data files.
 This should be shared in public repositories upon publication.